ourownstory/test-of-time/improvement_list.md

 ### experiment.py
 * adjust the eperiment name or params description to be less extensive
+* tranforming forecast_df to a class to introduce user friendly class methods

 ### models.py
 * rethink clas methods of LinearRegression model